 Proxy is useful when we have to analyze the traffic on a website, or check the bandwidth, or check, capture and analyze all the requests made to the server.
 A proxy can also be set in a different server and can be used to track data packets and requests sent and received by different computers on the network.

 Like any other remote server, the POSTMAN can also be used as a proxy server.
 The requests sent or received to or from the server can be captured using the POSTMAN software.
-To use POSTMAN as proxy server do the following steps:
+To use POSTMAN as a proxy server do the following steps:

 Once Mozilla Firefox is installed on your computer, you are ready to go.